 A trip to Iceland promises to be amazing at any time of the year, but there’s something extra special about the winter months.
 Snow and ice blanket the landscapes, the spectacular Northern Lights dance in the skies, and the cold temperatures make it a great time for cozying up in front of roaring log fires after days of exciting explorations.

 January is one of the county’s quietest months for tourism.
 It is also one of the coldest and darkest months in Iceland.
-You can expect just a few hours of sunlight each day, along with icy roads and landscapes that are covered in thick snow.
-Far from being something to deter you, these factors are what help to make Iceland so amazing during January!
+You can expect just a few hours of sunlight each day, along with icy roads and landscapes covered in thick snow.
+Far from being something to deter you, these factors help make Iceland so amazing during January!

 - The Weather and Road Conditions in Iceland in January